sbslee/notes/Bioinformatics Tools/bcl2fastq.md

 ## Introduction <a name="Introduction"></a>

 bcl2fastq is a software tool developed by Illumina Inc. for demultiplexing sequence read data.
+The official documentation is available [here](https://sapac.support.illumina.com/content/dam/illumina-support/documents/documentation/software_documentation/bcl2fastq/bcl2fastq2-v2-20-software-guide-15051736-03.pdf).

 ## Platforms <a name="Platforms"></a>